Last Updated on 8 January, 2021 by Veronica

 How can you organize a 15-day Portugal road trip?

-- the first, a road trip where every day you sleep in a different place,
+- The first is a road trip where every day you sleep in a different place,

-- or on the contrary, take different bases of operations and visit Portugal by zones.
+- or, on the contrary, take different bases of operations and visit Portugal by zone.

-- North area with the base of operations in Porto.
+- North area with an HQ in Porto.
 5 days.

-- Central area with the base of operations in Coimbra (1 day) and Lisbon.
+- Central area with an HQ in Coimbra (1 day) and Lisbon.
 5 days.

-- South zone / Algarve: base of operations in Sagres.
+- South zone / Algarve: HQ in Sagres.
 4 days.

-Now I’ll break down these tours a little bit more so you can get an idea of what you can do each day, and then I’ll tell you day by day what’s worth seeing and where to go, etc.
+Now, I’ll break down these tours a little bit more so you can get an idea of what you can do each day, and then I’ll tell you daily what’s worth seeing and where to go, etc.

-Bragança is a very beautiful city that preserves a medieval historic center that deserves a quiet walk.
+Bragança is a wonderful city that preserves a medieval historic center that deserves a quiet walk.

 Must-Visit Places in Bragança